adunning/latin-greek-scientific-terminology/syllabus/cla201-syllabus-fall-2014.markdown

 - Gain the skills necessary to identify the Greek and Latin elements of scientific terminology and give their meaning.
 - Understand the historical processes leading to the development of current scientific terminology.

+## How to succeed in this course

+This course does not presume previous knowledge of Greek or Latin.
+Nonetheless, as it covers a broad period of history and includes many unfamiliar concepts, ensure that you do the following:

+- Examine the course readings before class and make brief notes in your own words to ensure that you understand the concepts they describe.
+This will help you to digest the information more thoroughly and save you hours when studying for the tests and final exam.
+- Start learning the vocabulary each week before class, and review it daily using flashcards or one of several online programs.
+Try to link Latin and Greek roots to words you already know, and point these connections out to the rest of us.
+- Ask questions; chances are that someone else is wondering the same thing as you, regardless of how silly you might think it sounds.
+Come to my office hours if you don't understand something we covered.

 # Assignments

 Assessment is based on a series of tests, in which you will demonstrate your knowledge of Latin and Greek word forms as applied to scientific terminology, and written assignments, in which you will demonstrate your ability to engage with scientific literature.
 These are weighted as follows:

-- Test I (16 October): 20%
+- Test I (*16 October*): 20%
-- Test II (20 November): 20%
+- Test II (*20 November*): 20%
-- Weekly Vocabulary Assignments (due the night before each class): 10%
+- Weekly Vocabulary Assignments (*due the day before each class*): 5%
-- Vocabulary Analysis Paper (due 27 November): 15%
+- Vocabulary Analysis Paper (*due 27 November*): 15%
-- Final Exam: 35%
+- Final Exam (*date to be announced*): 40%

-No late assignments will be accepted without advance permission from the instructor.

 ## Tests and final exam

+Two tests will be conducted, in which you will be expected to:

+- analyse scientific terms and give the meanings of their elements;
+- provide the meanings of word roots from the vocabulary list;
+- transliterate words written in the Greek alphabet into their equivalents in the Roman alphabet;
+- identify the derivation of words in passages from scientific articles;
+- provide English terms matching definitions for word roots; and
+- respond to questions on the history of scientific developments in the classical, medieval, and early modern periods that influenced the development of modern scientific nomenclature.

-Two general etymology tests will be given over the course of the term, in which you will analyse a set of words and give the meanings of their elements.
-The vocabulary for these tests will be drawn entirely from the vocabulary list distributed to the class.
+Practice tests will be conducted in advance in order to familiarize you with the format.
+The vocabulary for these tests will be drawn entirely from the vocabulary list distributed to the class; the historical content for the tests will come from a combination of the lectures and the course readings.
 The final exam (cumulative) will combine these elements with discussions of terminology in passages from scientific articles, and short-answer questions on the historical development of scientific terminology.

-## Pre-lecture analyses of article vocabulary
+## Weekly vocabulary assignments

-During each lecture, we will dissect the terminology of two peer-reviewed scientific articles.
-Before class, skim one of the articles (to which links will be supplied on the Learning Portal) and make a list of ten words that you find unusual and appear to you to be based on Greek or Latin.
-Break down one of these words into its constituent roots based on the etymologies provided in dictionaries (please indicate which you are using).
-This must be submitted through the Learning Portal **by 11:59 pm the night before each class**.
+During each lecture, we will dissect the terminology of a recent peer-reviewed scientific article.
+Before class, look through the week's article (posted on the Learning Portal; note that these are separate from the course readings) and make a list of ten words that you find unusual and appear to you to be based on Greek or Latin.
+Break down one of these words into its constituent roots based on the etymologies provided in dictionaries.
+This must be submitted through the Learning Portal **by 11:59 <span style="font-variant:small-caps;">pm</span> the night before each class**; late assignments will not be accepted, but one will be subtracted from the final evaluation.
 We will analyse these words during class the following day.
+Assessment is based on both the completion of the assignment and participation in class.

-## In-depth analysis of article vocabulary
+## Vocabulary analysis paper

 This assignment builds on your weekly experience examining vocabulary from journals.
-Select twenty terms from two recent (2014) articles in peer-reviewed scientific journals, and analyse their etymology and meaning.
+Select twenty terms total from any two recent (2014) articles in peer-reviewed scientific journals, and analyse their etymology and meaning.
 You should use at least three different dictionaries (or other scholarly sources) to support your findings.
-As models, you might examine @cascarini:2007mandibular or @cooper:2008maxillary.
+For models, see @cascarini:2007mandibular and @cooper:2008maxillary.
 Unlike these articles, however, you must fully cite the dictionaries and other sources used using author-date system of the [*Chicago Manual of Style*](http://www.chicagomanualofstyle.org.myaccess.library.utoronto.ca/) (used in this syllabus) or another style relevant to your discipline.

-# Missed and late assignments or tests

-Tests and assignments may be excused only in cases of medical or personal emergencies.
-Within three days of the event, absences must be reported online through ROSI, in addition to notifying me via email.
-The weight of the excused test or assignment will be added to the weight of the next such item on the schedule.
-Pre-lecture analyses of article vocabulary may be excused, but not handed in late.
-The in-depth analysis of article vocabulary will only be accepted after the deadline with prior permission (which must be requested at least two days in advance via email).

-# Academic integrity

-Academic integrity is fundamental to learning and scholarship; for a recent example of its importance to the sciences, see @garner:2014case.
-Participating honestly, respectfully, responsibly, and fairly in this academic community ensures that the University of Toronto degree that you earn will be valued as a true indication of your individual academic achievement, and will continue to receive the respect and recognition it deserves.
-All suspected cases of academic dishonesty will be investigated following the procedures outlined in the University of Toronto’s [Code of Behaviour on Academic Matters](http://www.governingcouncil.utoronto.ca/policies/behaveac.htm).
-The consequences for academic misconduct can be severe, including a failure in the course and a notation on your transcript.
-If you have any questions about what is or is not permitted in this course, please do not hesitate to contact me.
-If you have questions about appropriate research and citation methods, seek out additional information from me, or from other available campus resources.
-If you are experiencing personal challenges that are having an impact on your academic work, please speak to me or seek the advice of your college registrar.

-# Accessibility

-Students with diverse learning styles and needs are welcome in this course.
-If you have a disability or health consideration that may require accommodations, please feel free to approach me and/or the [AccessAbility Resource Centre](http://www.utm.utoronto.ca/accessability/) as soon as possible.
-AccessAbility staff (located in [<span style="font-variant:small-caps;">dv</span>](http://map.utoronto.ca/utm/building/313) 2047) are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations.
-The sooner you let us know your needs, the quicker we can assist you in achieving your learning goals in this course.

-The [Robert Gillespie Academic Skills Centre](http://www.utm.utoronto.ca/asc/undergraduate-students) is also available to all students, and offers a full range of workshops, seminars and individual consultations.

-# Questions

-You may direct any questions or concerns about the lectures or assignments to the instructor either via email or during office hours.
-Please ensure that the course code (<span style="font-variant:small-caps;">cla201h5f</span>) is included in the subject line, and that you sign your message with your full name.
-I will respond to all messages within 48 hours.

-\pagebreak
+Further details are provided separately.

-# Readings
+# Resources

-There is no required textbook for this course.
-All readings are available as PDFs through the Learning Portal; these supplement the lectures by providing historical background on the development of scientific terminology and some points of grammar.
+All required readings are listed in the schedule below and available online; these supplement the lectures by providing historical background on the development of scientific terminology and some points of grammar.
 Questions based on these readings will appear on the tests and final exam.

 We will make extensive use of the etymologies found in English and technical dictionaries.
-The [*Oxford English Dictionary*](http://www.oed.com.myaccess.library.utoronto.ca) is excellent, but often more detailed than what you strictly need for this course.
-For quick reference, I would recommend @stevenson:2010oxford, available online through [Oxford Dictionaries](http://www.oxforddictionaries.com) with recordings of pronunciation (also included with Mac OS X). @venes:2013taber and @stegman:2006stedmans are excellent medical dictionaries with etymologies available in the library's reference collection and online, while @senning:2007elsevier (in reference) is useful for understanding the etymology of chemical names.
+The [*Oxford English Dictionary*](http://www.oed.com.myaccess.library.utoronto.ca) [@simpson:1989oxford] is excellent, and you will become intimately familiar with it.
+For quick reference, I would recommend the [*Oxford Dictionary of English*](http://www.oxforddictionaries.com) [@stevenson:2010oxford], whose online version includes recordings of pronunciation; the dictionary is also included with Mac OS X. [*Taber's Cyclopedic Medical Dictionary*](http://link.library.utoronto.ca/eir/EIRdetail.cfm?Resources__ID=1079336) [@venes:2013taber] and [*Stedman's Medical Dictionary*](http://link.library.utoronto.ca/eir/EIRdetail.cfm?Resources__ID=14615) [@stegman:2006stedmans] are excellent medical dictionaries with etymologies, available in the library's reference collection and online; @senning:2007elsevier, in reference, is useful for understanding chemical names. @haubrich:2003medical is a useful reference tool for examining the origins of medical words, and is on reserve at the library.

 Classical dictionaries are necessary to fill in the details for more obscure terms.
 Available online through [Logeion](http://logeion.uchicago.edu), [Perseus](http://www.perseus.tufts.edu/hopper/morph), and various other sources are two of the most comprehensive dictionaries of Greek and Latin, respectively: @liddell:1940greek – for which a 1996 supplement is available in print – and @lewis:1879latin.
-Also available in the library's reference collection is @glare:1982oxford, a more recent Latin dictionary.
+The latter of these is quite dated, and for the purposes of classical scholarship it has been replaced by the *Oxford Latin Dictionary* [@glare:1982oxford], but this is only available in print.

-You may also wish to make use of two books on reserve at the UTM Library: @ayers:1972bioscientific is the source for most of this course's vocabulary and structure for presenting concepts from Greek and Latin, while @haubrich:2003medical is a useful reference tool for examining the origins of medical words.
+You may also wish to make use of @ayers:1972bioscientific, on reserve at the library, from which much of this course's vocabulary and structure is derived; it includes additional exercises that you may find helpful.

+\pagebreak

 # Schedule